[Rev. 5/2/2022 8:43:30 AM--2021]

 NRS 708.020 Owner, operator or manager of oil pipeline declared to be common carrier.

-NRS 708.025 Intrastate carrier must obtain certificate of public convenience and necessity.
+NRS 708.025 Operation as intrastate carrier without certificate of public convenience and necessity prohibited.

 NRS 708.035 Certificate of public convenience and necessity: Hearing; considerations; terms and conditions.